 More Impactful, Inclusive, and Joyous Research

-Graduate studies can be grueling—and research can be especially challenging for budding academics.
-Through providing doctoral students more opportunities to collaborate across fields during question formulation, perhaps we are not only giving them strategies to effect greater change during their career—we may also be giving them opportunities to foster greater joy in their research and learning process today.
-In just the course of a two-hour session, doctoral researchers learned a strategy they can use on their own or collaboratively to craft more societally impactful research questions.
-There is still plenty of work and refinement to be done on this QFT adaptation, but it is encouraging that students reported feeling inspired, feeling as though they had new ideas and appreciated the opportunity to collaborate, and feeling that they have new tools available to them they can immediately use and share to support their research.
-Just as one doctoral researcher remarked how the QFT for research pushed their thinking on broader impacts, I too have been pushed to think anew on the potential broader impacts that could be achieved in a world where all stakeholders in the research process are asking better, more transformative questions.
+Graduate studies can be grueling — and research can be especially challenging for budding academics.
+Through providing doctoral students more opportunities to collaborate across fields during question formulation, perhaps we are not only giving them strategies to effect greater change during their career.
+We may also be giving them opportunities to foster greater joy in their research and learning process today.
+In just the course of a one- or two-hour session, doctoral researchers learned a strategy they can use on their own or collaboratively to craft more societally impactful research questions.
+It is encouraging that students reported feeling inspired, feeling as though they had new ideas and appreciated the opportunity to collaborate, and feeling that they had new tools available to them that they could immediately use and share to support their research.
+Just as one doctoral researcher remarked how the QFT-R pushed their thinking on broader impacts, I too have been pushed to think anew on the potential broader impacts that could be achieved in a world where all stakeholders in the research process are asking better, more transformative questions.